TaloDev/docs/docs/unity/saves.md

 # Saves

-Talo's save system allows you to persist your game's state across multiple sessions.
+Talo Saves allow you to persist your game's state across multiple sessions.
 Each object in your scene can be saved and restored from one of your player's saves.

 Check out the `SavesPlayground` demo scene for additional examples.